lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/2_Lesson_2/index.md

 {{% notice warning %}}

 Computers start counting at 0 instead of 1.
 Therefor, the first index in an array is known as the 0 index.
 If you have an array with 6 elements in it, their index numbers will be 0 through 5, not 1 through 6.
-If you accidentally try to refrence an element in an index that does not exist, you will recieve an error from your code editor.
+If you accidentally try to reference an element in an index that does not exist, you will receive an error from your code editor.
 {{% /notice %}}

 ## Cycling Through Elements in an Array